 In addition, LG has confirmed to us that the results of these tests have informed its speaker design for the whole of its 2013 TV range.
 A new 13-inch speaker system with a separate sub woofer will feature on premium models, while the rest of the range will use a re-designed speaker mounting to prevent a repeat of the problem.

 You can read how the TVs performed overall by heading to the Which?
-TV reviews section – if you’re not a Which? member you can find out by signing up for a £1.
+TV reviews section – if you’re not a Which? member you can find out by signing up.

 LG takes action after Which? concerns